 Mobile apps are going under a tremendous shift this year.
-From the way they are built to the way they are maintained is undergoing a shift this year.
-New technologies and architectures are constantly arriving in the market which has greater support for the flexible, speedy, collaborative development and offer modular apps.
-Whether you are building the apps for the enterprise users or for the external customers, the process is iterative.
+From the way they are built to the way they are maintained are undergoing a shift this year.
+New technologies and architectures are constantly arriving in the market which has greater support for flexible, speedy, collaborative development and offers modular apps.
+Whether you are building apps for enterprise users or for external customers, the process is iterative.
 Demands of the modern mobile users, requirements of the mobile app developer and need to update the apps are constantly changing and waterfall development practices are unable to support these needs and requirements.
 In order to support flexibility componentized and agile architectures and practices are needed.

 Below are the three emerging trends in this direction which will make you rethink the organization’s mobile development strategy.

 Using micro-services in the backend enables the development team to operate efficiently and allows them to create flexible apps.
 These services are not bound to some specific technology instead they are used to provide small backend services which can be developed independently and then can be joined via APIs.

 Each micro-service is built to implement a certain function of the mobile app.
 For example, a flight reservation system might contain the following micro-services:

 Allocating seats etc.